-The Giants Causeway legend is arguably one of the best know tales from Irish mythology.
+The Giant’s Causeway legend / the Finn McCool story is arguably one of the best know tales from Irish mythology.

 It features a giant named Fionn Mac Cumhaill (aka Finn McCool) and it tells the story of his battle with a Scottish giant, named Benandonner.